davidetorre92/AquaNet/README.md

 ## Introduction

 AquaNet is a comprehensive toolkit designed for analyzing and visualizing aquatic food web networks.
-This project provides a dataset of 173 graphs in GraphML format, alongside Python scripts for conducting experiments of these networks.
+This project provides a dataset of 173 food webs in GraphML format, alongside Python scripts for conducting experiments of these networks.
 The measurements include analysis of Core/Periphery structures within the Food Web, robustness, identification of critical nodes that hold the network together, and a detailed 3-nodes motif representation.

 ## Installation